tastyminerals/nn_search2/README.md

 4. Finally, run the app `python2 nn_search2.py`

 #### Windows
-Make sure you have [Python2.7](https://www.python.org/downloads/) installed and set a default Python interpreter in the system.
+Make sure you have [Python2.7](https://www.python.org/downloads/) installed and set as default Python interpreter in the system.

 Here is a [windows instraller](win_deps/nn_search2.exe).